nand-n/gopher/README.md

 # Application

+## Marshal

+Marshal traverse teh value v recursivel. if an encountered value implements the Marshaller interface and is not a nil pointer , Marshal calls its MarshalJson Method to produce JSON .
+If no marshalJson Method is present but the value implements encoding .

 ## Unmarshal

 Unmaprsahl parses the JSON-encoded data and stores the result in the vlaue pointed to by v.